 After that nasty experience I embarked on a “mulchless forever” course and instead relied on perennial groundcover plants such as vinca, hardy geraniums, epimediums, liriope, and of course the much-maligned but undoubtedly useful pachysandra although I wouldn’t put that into a mixed bed.
 Empty spaces were hand-weeded.

 The triple shredded hardwood bark looks like this.
 I have to confess that for some reason I really do not like this mulch.
 Maybe it’s because in my opinion mulch should look like something other than exactly like dirt with a lot of “stuff” in it.
-Colorwise it’s pretty darn close to black, something else I was not expecting and do not like.
+Color-wise it’s pretty darn close to black, something else I was not expecting and do not like.
 Does it do the job of suppressing weeds?
 Yes, except for the ones that germinate on top of it (Sweet Peet doesn’t seem to have this problem as often, in my experience anyway.)
-I’d never used this before, or even seen it, so it was one of those learning experience, won’t-do-that-again moments.
+I’d never used this before, or even seen it, so it was one of those learning-experience, won’t-do-that-again moments.

 I couldn’t afford to put the triple shredded on more than 1/3 of the planting areas here, which meant there were still a lot of potential weed-farms left.
 For half of the remainder I chose cedar bark mulch.
 It definitely looks like mulch, not dirt, and it smells lovely when putting it down and for a short time thereafter.
 I chose cedar rather than the cheaper pine bark because I really don’t want to have to reapply it (hoping to have moved before that’s needed!) and cedar takes longer to break down.
 However, it also lightens in color over time, eventually becoming a kind of silvery/greige rather than tan.
 But it’s doing as good or better a job of weed suppression as the more expensive triple shredded stuff.
 And it stays in place; no worries about high winds, torrential downpours, etc. And so far, critters don’t seem to like to dig in it.

 Drawbacks: It’s more of a nuisance to put down in a perennial bed because the “pieces” are larger; you don’t want to smother things, especially if you’re growing things like peonies (or bearded iris which shouldn’t be mulched with anything at all).
 For a tree or shrub planting, I would definitely go with cedar if I wasn’t using groundcover plants instead, or as a temporary filler between newly planted ones.
-But like any other wood mulch, I’d not put it anywhere near the house.

 One thing I have used around clematis is pine bark mini nuggets, until the surrounding plants get wide enough to shade the clematis roots.
 By the time the nuggets break down, the other plants are doing their job.
 The nuggets shade the clematis roots but also have enough spaces between the nuggets for a free flow of air and water.
 There’s probably no scientific basis for using them in this particular way but it has worked for me and so I don’t plan to mess with success!

 To be honest, for a planting in which I did not ever anticipate adding, dividing or moving things – say for instance an all-shrub or just shrub/tree bed – I’d probably choose either a natural undyed pebble, river stone, or crushed stone mulch if I wasn’t going entirely mulch-free.
-Certainly the only thing I’d put next to a house foundation from now on would be a stone mulch; if there’s one thing I’ve learned to my cost here at the Money Pit, it’s that house foundations should be kept totally clear of either plants or organic mulches for at least 2 ft outward.
+Certainly the only thing I’d put next to a house foundation from now on would be a stone mulch; if there’s one thing I’ve learned to my cost here at the Money Pit, it’s that house foundations should be kept totally clear of either plants or organic mulches for at least 24″ outward.
 Many problems can be avoided that way, and it’s also easy to notice and quickly repair things like cracks and gaps if you have a clear view of the foundation all around.

 Drawbacks: Stone mulches need deep pockets and strong backs.
 Depending on the color, it can absorb a lot of heat and transfer it to the soil (thus drying it out) which can be good or bad depending what you’re growing and where.
 If, like me, you hate dyed mulches there’s pretty much no way that a stone option is going to be unobtrusive or “look like dirt”: it’ll be some shade of white, tans, bluish grey, or reddish.
 And if you’re going to ever need to kneel on the stuff, better stack at least two of those kneeling pad things before you get “down and dirty” because otherwise your knees will not be happy!